e-khalifa/JS-mini-projects/README.md

 ## 🖌️ Draw Shapes Using Canvas

 **📍 Description:**
-- Draw different shapes on a canvas.
-Choose a shape, adjust its size, and change colors interactively.
+- Draw different shapes on a canvas: Choose a shape, adjust its size, and change colors interactively.

 **📸 Demo**
 <div>